We Are Living Links

 We empower the grandchildren of Holocaust survivors to lead, educate, and inspire.
 Transform your family's testimony into a powerful tool for education.

-Masha Friedman, Holocaust survivor with her great-niece, Alison Berg Reynolds
+Masha Friedman, Holocaust survivor with her great-niece, Alison Berg.

 Preserve and Honor Our Legacy